 - Color temperature is not adjustable over Wi-Fi on the GH5.

 - Rocker controls “accelerate” if you hold them down.
-To make multiple fine adjustments, tap them repeatedly instead of holding them down.
+To make multiple fine adjustments, tap a rocker repeatedly instead of holding it down.

 - Panasonic synchro-scan shutter speeds don’t always change with a single tap, or change by the same amount.
 Just keep tapping.

 - PinP | FULL (Panasonics only) shows the current image-magnification mode.
 Press to toggle between modes.
 This control is only available in manual-focus mode.

 - MAG (Panasonics only) lets you toggle image magnification on or off.
 This control is only available in manual-focus mode.